3-2 Occupational Therapy Dual-Degree

 Applying to Washington University

 Students who plan to have satisfactorily completed the prerequisite courses by the end of their junior year, have earned a grade of B or better in all prerequisite courses, and are recommended by Drury University faculty are invited to apply for admission to the MSOT program at Washington University School of Medicine.
-Application to Washington University should be submitted by February 1 for entrance the following fall and must include current GRE scores within the previous five years.
+Application to Washington University should be submitted by December 1 for early decision or by January 30 for the regular cycle for entrance the following fall.

 Students also must submit a petition to Drury’s Academic Affairs Committee requesting waiver of the senior residency.
 Tuition payments and financial aid awards are made to the school in which the student is currently enrolled (i.e., the first three years at Drury and the last two years at Washington University).